davidsavoie1/specma/docs/gettingStarted.md

 ## Collection

+Here's what makes Specma shine!
+Documentation is coming soon...

 ## Real life

 Here's an example of real-life complex document validation that makes use of most of the power of Specma.
 It's this kind of scenario that led to the creation of Specma in the first place.